 The Student/Faculty Research Awards are awards to be used to advance the work for both faculty and graduate students.
 Every award requires a Student PI and a Faculty PI.
 The benefit to both should be evident in the proposal.
 Graduate students in those disciplines (e.g., arts, humanities, and social sciences), which traditionally do not work with a PI, and/or do not expect to publish jointly with a faculty member are also eligible to apply.
-Such applications must show that their research proposal is approved by a faculty member and under their direct supervision.
-This mechanism is intended to help support student research; give students experience writing grants; and foster the mentoring relationship between faculty and graduate students.
+Such applications must show that the student’s research proposal is approved and under the direct supervision of a faculty member.
+These awards are intended to help support student research; give students experience writing grants; and foster the mentoring relationship between faculty and graduate students.

 Grants up to $5000 will be awarded to student/faculty pairs who submit proposals for funds to support research or creative projects.
 The funds may be used to purchase supplies needed for research; for travel to work in other laboratories, libraries, or archives; for specialized training or in a variety of other ways, so long as the outcome will be the professional development of the graduate students and the advancement of an identified research/creative agenda of both the student and faculty member.
 Special consideration will be given to students and faculty who do not have current, or recent, institutional support for their research.

 Each proposal should be sent for review and evaluation by the department head and dean or associate dean of the college.
-The deadline for fall proposals to be received in the Graduate School is November 6, 2017 by 5:00 p.m.
-A spring 2018 deadline will be announced at a later date.
-The applicants should submit proposals to the college dean’s office at least one week prior to the deadline to allow time for review and recommendation by the dean or associate dean.
+The deadline for proposals to be received in the Graduate School is February 7, 2018 by 5:00 p.m.
+The applicants should submit proposals to the college dean’s office at least one week prior to this date to allow time for review and recommendation by the dean or associate dean.

 Each proposal must include the following arranged in the order shown:

 - Cover sheet.
-Be sure to include the name and phone number of a departmental contact who will be managing the funds.
+On this downloaded cover sheet, be sure to include the name and phone number of a departmental contact who will be managing the funds.
 If the Faculty PI is not the Student PI’s major professor, provide the name of the major professor, and indicate that the major professor has endorsed the proposal.

 - A statement of how the project will advance the professional development of the student PI (250 words or fewer).